List-KR/microShield/README.md

 한국어: https://list-kr-community.pages.dev/docs/AdGuard/Userscripts/microShield

+> [!CAUTION]
+> The microShield userscript is outdated and no longer be maintained.
+Please remove it and install [tinyShield userscript](https://github.com/List-KR/tinyShield) instead.

 > [!IMPORTANT]
 > microShield userscript maintainer recommends using one of the following adblockers with microShield userscript:
 > - AdGuard